Tanja-Franke/church-website/README.md

 **Google Lighthouse**: An open-source, automated tool for improving the quality of web pages.
 Lighthouse audits performance, accessibility, SEO, and other best practices, providing insights and recommendations for improvement.

-**Prettier**: A code formatter that enforces a consistent style by parsing your code and re-printing it with its rules.
-Prettier helps maintain clean and readable code throughout the project.

-**Birme**: An online bulk image resizing tool.
-Birme is used to resize images quickly and efficiently, ensuring that they are optimized for the web without compromising on quality.

-**LinkedIn Post Inspector**: Post Inspector can help you identify the data missing on your page, and what you need to add for your content to have better previews in posts.

 **Favicon.io**: A tool that simplifies the creation of website favicons, allowing users to easily generate icons that represent their brand across different platforms and devices.

 Each of these tools plays a crucial role in the development, deployment, and maintenance of the website, contributing to its overall quality and user experience.